Pesto, Quickles, and Cashew Cheese

-There are a few things over the years that I have yearned to make at home rather than buy at the store.
+There are a few things over the years that I have yearned to make at home rather than buy at the store because they are so simple to make and often healthier.
 The first recipe, what I like to refer to as Quickles, came out of convenience when I was making tacos and realized that I had everything to make this garnish at home and they'd be ready in 30 minutes.
 The second, Cashew Sauce, came from pure curiosity, a lot of recipe researching, and tweaking it to my own liking.
-The last is a staple that's hard to mess up.
+The last is a staple that's hard to mess up: pesto.

 Quick Pickled Cabbage & Onions, AKA, Quickles

 I can't deny that the bright fuchsia color of these really adds to my enjoyment of eating them.
 I always whip up a batch or two of these whenever I am making tacos, glory bowls, Indian curry chicken...you name it.
 They're also a great little punch of color and flavor on burgers or on a charcuterie board.

 1 small red onion

 1 tsp salt

 3/4 cup white vinegar

 Add water, vinegar, sugar, and salt to a pot and bring it to almost boil.
 Remove from heat.
 Using a mandolin or a very sharp knife, thinly slice the red onions.
 Chop your cabbage and add everything to a mason jar, packing it tight.
 Pour the warm vinegar mixture over top, covering the cabbage.
 Seal with a tight lid and place in the fridge at least 30 minutes or overnight.
 These will last in the fridge for up to 4 weeks.